-England is my home and has been for a decade.
-During these years I have visited the numerous Christmas markets, with in the United Kingdom.
+England is my home and has been since I moved here from India, a decade ago.
+And during these years, I have acquired a taste of visiting Christmas markets and have visited numerous Christmas markets with in the United Kingdom.
 I have visited the famous Winchester market, Salisbury, Lincoln and many others which are scattered across in London.
-The European Christmas markets are known for its festivities, food, and shops with handicrafts.
-And especially German Christmas markets are considered the best and are also amongst the oldest Christmas markets.
-After hours of looking up information on internet and my husband looking at Google maps for the distance between cities.
-We zeroed in on Christmas Markets of Duesseldorf, Cologne, Stuttgart and Zurich.
-Travelling across to different cities of Europe we decided on taking railways as our mode of transport for the journey.
-Train journeys are very remarkable, I have very nostalgic memories of long train journeys in India, train tearing across the plains and terrains, being gently rocked by the train, lulling me in to a reverie, like a baby being rocked in the arms of a mother.
+The European Christmas markets are well known for its festivities,food, shops with handicrafts and traditional fair.
+And amongst them, the German Christmas markets are considered the best and are also amongst the oldest Christmas markets.
+We decided we want to experience the European Christmas markets.
+After my hours of gathering up information on internet and my husband looking at Google maps for the distance between cities we zeroed in on Christmas Markets of Duesseldorf, Cologne, Stuttgart and Zurich.
+And as for travelling to different cities of Europe, we decided on railways to be our choice of mode of transport.
+Train journeys are very remarkable, I have very nostalgic memories of long train journeys in India, train tearing across different plains and terrains, the gentle rocking of the train, like a baby being rocked in the arms of a mother, lulling one in to a reverie.
 And finding Reverie is my prime occupation as of now.
-So we ordered an Inter rail Pass to travel between the European Cities and I can very happily say, it was a very good choice.
+So we ordered Inter rail Passes to travel between the European Cities and I can very happily say, it was a very good choice.

 We flew from London to Düsseldorf.
-And from there on all our journeys were by train.
+And from there onward all our journeys were by train.
 From Düsseldorf Airport, we took a train to the Main station Düsseldorf.
 Our travel was going to be predominantly on railways, so we booked for stays in hotels near the main stations for the entire trip.
 After dropping the luggage at our hotel, we went around for a stroll around the city.
-The trip was to experience Christmas markets.
-The markets open around 11.00 am and are more delightful to watch with the lights on and hence a more appropriate time is when the day light starts fading with Sun set, the fairy lights start shining brightly.
-We walked to Konigstalle, a shopping district of Düsseldorf, where all the big names in fashion industry have an outlet.
+The trip was to experience Christmas markets and markets open around 11.00 am.
+They are more delightful to watch with the lights on and hence a more appropriate time is when the day light starts to fade with Sun set, the fairy lights start twinkling.
+We walked in to Konigstalle, a shopping district of Düsseldorf, where all big names in fashion industry have an outlet.
 It is often referred to as Champs-Elysées of Duesseldorf..
-Konigstalle, meaning King s Avenue, often referred as Ko by locals, is pretty lined with trees, with a canal running in between, shopping centres and mall on one side of the avenue and on the other side offices and banks.
+Konigstalle, means King s Avenue, fondly called as Ko by locals, is a pretty road lined with trees on either sides, a canal running in between, shopping centres and mall on one side of the avenue and on the other side of the canal offices and banks.
 It was a crisp, bright and a cold morning , we walked along the canal, which also has a cycling path, admiring the Christmas decorations of different shops and offices.
-We walked in to a mll called Seven, which was all lit up with beautiful lights and decorations.
+We walked in to a mall called Seven, which was all lit up with beautiful lights and decorations.
 We decided, we will head back to our room and sit for a while and then come back a little later when it was slightly darker and the lights more visible.
 We returned back to city centre around, 4.00 pm and went to Christmas Market at the City Centre, with wooden stalls, selling colourful objects.
-There were Christmas songs being played by a band, there was a Glu wien- Mulled Wine stalls, traditional German food stalls, we being vegetarians we had limited options, so went for Potato fritters, with sauce.
+There was a band playing Christmas songs , there were Glu wien- Mulled Wine stalls, traditional German food stalls, we being vegetarians we had limited options, so went for Potato fritters, with sauce.
 There is a pleasure in eating hot potato fritters fresh out of the fryer, standing outside in the cold, all wrapped up, steam rising from a fritters and coffee in your hand and soaking in the atmosphere.
 Again anyone else would choose Gluhwine, but me being me, chose a coffee.
+Glu wien, is Mulled wine infused with spices ,served warm in a mug.Each city Christmas market has a unique mug with city s name inscribed on,which is yours for a few Euros and makes a good Souvenir.
 From the city centre Christmas market, we walked in to old Town Düsseldorf, which is referred as Aldstadt, has its own Christmas Market.
 The Düsseldorf Wheel is also located in Aldstadt.
 I found the Aldstadt very charming, which is full of restaurants, bars and eating joints on either sides of the road and with chairs and tables on the either side of the street and tall towering heaters around, spreading heat and warmth.
 You find different cuisines ranging from Italian, Spanish Tapas, American Steakhouses, Lebanese, Morrocan, Chinese, to traditional German food, and the famous German Altbier.
 Walking around in the Aldstadt, and I found a little write up outside one of the restaurants , stating there is an age old rivalry between Düsseldorf and neighbouring city Cologne, on everything ranging from food, to their beers.
 If you order a beer brewed in Cologne, called Kolsch, when in Düsseldorf, instead of Altbier, you have invited trouble for yourself.
 Similarly when you are in Cologne , if you order a Altbier, you would be looked down upon.
 And this rivalry still continues.

 Next day we left for Cologne from Düsseldorf.
 The lovely lady at Duetsche Bahn counter suggested we reserve a seat on the train, also suggested a route were by we change at Frankfurt, which was more convenient and quicker for us.
 The DB train staff were very friendly, spoke to us in English, and very helpful on all occasions of our interaction during this trip.
 We walked out of the train station, with the Cologne Cathedral towering over the Station, on that that day which was shrouded with clouds.
 We walked from the station to the Hotel , again very much in walking distance from the main station.
 We checked in to the Hotel, dropped our luggage and went up to the Cathedral and surrounding area to have a bit of wander.
 There were carol singers in the market spreading a festive cheer ,there was the regular hustle and bustle with throngs for people rushing in and out of the shops, then there were many like us , who were walking around the market with a leisurely pace, taking in the view, looking around for a place to eat.
 There were plenty of options available with variety of cuisine ranging from Falafel joints, Italian, Mexican, Turkish, Indian and there were restaurants catering specially to Vegan and Vegetarians also.
 My husband was toying between Falafel, Indian or an Italian.
 We walked around the market trying to arrive at a conclusion, and when I could no longer wait for a decision, I walked in to Vapiano.
 Vapiano is a chain restaurant, we have tried their food in London and Vienna.
 I had a nice warm Roasted pepper and Tomato soup with some bread.
 My husband choose Arabiatta pasta.
 While having our food we decided we could go back to hotel, leave around 3.00 , walk to the station and catch a train to Aachen.
 Aachen is a spa town, around half an hour train distance away from Cologne.
 It is famous for its Cathedral and the Christmas Market around the Cathedral.
 The lights would be more resplendent in the evening.
 Also it would also gave us time to chalk out the plan for Cologne Christmas Markets route.
 We reached Aachen by4.00 pm and we paid a visit to the Cathedral.
 The Cathedral is 8th Century Church with a unique Octagonal shaped Cupola with mosaic tiles decorations and is considered prominent pilgrimage church.
 The Christmas market is around the church, is more quieter and calmer then the other big market, but in no way less in festivities and spirits and it reminded me of the Winchester Christmas Market.